 The Central Line is intrinsic to most E11-E10 dwellers, but an excellent network of roads facilitates a flight to the coast for Mary, too.
 “I make use of the rubbish that comes in to land on our beaches.
 I like the idea of the borders of England helping to tell stories of achievement and madness – and my picking up the unnatural flotsum and jetsum might also help save a bird here, a fish there.”Mary’s work has been shown in central and east London, including the often experimental gallery Espacio, near Brick Lane.
 “I took part in a couple of exhibitions, one as a member of a group of artists from the Mary Ward Centre, and once in response to an open call for an exhibition called Heaven and Hell (pictured above), in early 2014.”

-“Then there are great exhibition spaces such as Fill the Gap, the not-for-profit gallery in Church Lane by the station, and the wonderful Artefacto space down by Leytonstone High Road.
-There was a spirited exhibition with David Nevin and others at Fill the Gap gallery recently; really adventurous, which is what I like.
-Artefacto also sticks its neck out to be unusual and interesting.”
+“Then there have been great exhibition spaces over the years such as Fill the Gap, the not-for-profit gallery in Church Lane by the station, and the wonderful Artefacto space down by Leytonstone High Road, which always sticks its neck out to be unusual and interesting.”